tominaway1/NLP/README.md

 # NLP
-This is all the assignments that I have wrote for NLP
+This is all the assignments for NLP